syncfusion-content/wpf-docs/wpf/TabControlExt/Adding-Tab-Item-to-the-TabControlExt.md

-> Note: To display the TabItemExt, you must already have the TabControlExt in which you are going to add the TabItemExt.
+N> To display the TabItemExt, you must already have the TabControlExt in which you are going to add the TabItemExt.